ITProject-Thu-12pm/CRM-Web/README.md

 ## Usage

+1. Open and running two terminal at the same time, one for back-end server and one for front-end.
+2. For back-end terminal "python manage.py runserver", for front-end terminal "npm start".
-1. Open your browser and navigate to `http://localhost:3000` to access the frontend.
+3. Open your browser and navigate to `http://localhost:3000` to access the frontend.
-2. The backend API can be accessed at `http://localhost:8000`.
+4. The backend API can be accessed at `http://localhost:8000`.
-3. To login, use 1@gmail.com and password: 187415157a#

 ## Contributing